 I am a finnish (born in Lapland) artist, choreographer and a doctoral fellow in Artistic Research in the Performing Arts Research Centre in the University of the Arts Helsinki.
-In my artistic works I examine the choreographic relations in between simultaneous multidirectional movement, dis-/embodiment, corporeality and materiality in various scales and contexts from queer space to intergalactic dimensions.
-In the field of contemporary art my artistic work finds its place in the framework of posthumanist visual culture.
+My artistic works examine the choreographic relations between simultaneous multidirectional movement, dis-/embodiment, corporeality and materiality in various scales and contexts.
+My work is informed by contemporary speculative fiction, interplanetary culture and the notion of queer space.

-from grounded embodied choreographic construction towards astroembodied choreostruction
+from grounded embodied choreographic construction to astroembodied choreostruction

-In the frameworks of Choreography studies the research contributes to the shift and expansion from the historical thinking of choreography as a writing -practice in which human body masters the movements to a choreoreading practice, which focuses on reciprocal lived and conceptual relations, inter-dependencies, trans-actions, and critical perspectives to the movements of a performance-environment.
-The research project also contributes to the genealogies of site-specificity and context responsive practices extending the notion of site towards Outer Space.
-In order to bring out Choreography as a reading practice as art for the viewer, there are various means at hands, processed, and developed from the fields of performing and visual arts.
+In the framework of choreography studies, the research contributes to the shift and expansion from the historical notion of choreography as writing practice, in which the human body masters the movements to a choreoreading practice.
+Choreoreading explores the reciprocal lived and conceptual relations, inter-dependencies, transactions, and critical perspectives of the movements of a performance environment.
+This research project also contributes to the genealogies of site-specific and context-responsive practices, extending the notion of site to outer space.
+In order to bring out choreography as reading practice as art for the viewer, there are various means at hand, which are processed and developed from the fields of performing and visual arts.

 The doctoral project is supervised by Ph.D., choreographer Michael Kliën, Duke University, Durham, and prof. Jan Kaila, Fine Arts Academy, Helsinki